Table of Contents

-Separately writing this segment goes a long way to give your readers the gist about the research problem and why approving the study matters.
+Separately, writing this segment goes a long way to give your readers the gist of the research problem and why approving the study matters.
 Our custom research proposal writing service does just that by providing a concise paragraph or two to elicit and maintain the readers’ interest in the proposed nursing research study.

 The research proposal approval panel expects you to provide an evidence-based review of extant studies on the proposed nursing research issue in this section.
 The literature review, assessment, and synthesis must be deliberate and well-crafted.
 An effective review of previous research situates the study topic within a broader academic context and scheme of near – and similar topics under empirical investigation.
 In addition, the reviewed literature shows the proposed dissertation’s originality or uniqueness.